wix/ricos/docs/UiSettings.md

   This function determines the 'Add a nofollow tag' link panel checkbox visiblity.

   By default, its predicate is `relValue !== 'nofollow'`

+- `placeHolder` :

+  This variable is an url place holder of type string

+  By default, its value is `"Enter a URL here"` translated by localization